tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

 #### `tf.IndexedSlices.values` {#IndexedSlices.values}

-An `Output` containing the values of the slices.
+A `Tensor` containing the values of the slices.

 - - -

 #### `tf.IndexedSlices.indices` {#IndexedSlices.indices}

-A 1-D `Output` containing the indices of the slices.
+A 1-D `Tensor` containing the indices of the slices.

 - - -

 #### `tf.IndexedSlices.dense_shape` {#IndexedSlices.dense_shape}

-A 1-D `Output` containing the shape of the corresponding dense tensor.
+A 1-D `Tensor` containing the shape of the corresponding dense tensor.